 The outlook for people with lip cancer is generally good if a doctor detects and treats the disease early.

 Early signs of lip cancer often include a lump or sore on the lips or inside the mouth that fails to heal.
-Lip cancer is most common in older males with light-colored skin.
+Lip cancer is most common in older males with light-colored skin, though it can happen to anyone.
+A person should not ignore any sore on the mouth.

-The treatment options for people with lip cancer depend on the stage and size of the tumor, but standard therapy usually involves a combination of surgery and radiation therapy.
+The treatment options for people with lip cancer depend on the stage and size of the tumor.
+However, standard therapy usually involves a combination of surgery and radiation therapy.
 Early detection and treatment of lip cancer significantly improve a person’s outlook.

 People can reduce their risk of lip cancer by using sun protection, limiting alcohol intake, and avoiding the use of tobacco products.
 Having regular dental checkups makes the early detection of lip cancer more likely.